 Explore machine learning scenarios

-In this exercise you will use two applications that simulate the use of a machine learning model to predict unknown values.
+In this exercise you will explore applications that use machine learning to predict unknown values.

 This exercise should take approximately 15 minutes to complete.